GrapesJS/grapesjs/docs/modules/Traits.md

 To recap what we have done so far, to create a custom trait type all you will need are 3 methods:

 * `createInput` - Where we define our custom HTML element
-* `onEvent` - How to update the component on input changes
+* `onEvent` - How to update the component on inputs changes
-* `onUpdate` - How to update the inputs on component changes
+* `onUpdate` - How to update inputs on component changes

 ### Result